-If I'm not travelling, spending time with my family or writing then the chances are I'm on a travel website.
+If I'm not travelling, spending time with my family or writing then the chances are I'm on a travel website and scouring through various travel resources.
 I live on the things.

 Beautiful, stylish and with up to 40% off for members, the chic and sleek Design Hotels website is a firm favourite of mine.
 Membership is free, quick and easy on the eye.